englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 ### $(Vibrate)

 Vibrates the device for a given number of seconds.
+Note: iOS will not honor any specified duration, as this is not an option in the native iOS API.

 	<Vibrate Duration="0.8" />